Spain–Uruguay relations: High-level visits

+Prime Minister Felipe González and President Julio María Sanguinetti in Madrid; 1989.

+Presidential candidate Tabaré Vázquez and Prime Minister José Luis Rodríguez Zapatero in Madrid; 2004.

 Bilateral relations

 Over the years, both nations have signed numerous agreements such as a Treaty on Arbitration (1922); Treaty of Trade (1957); Elimination of visas (1961); Treaty on Cultural Exchanges (1964); Tourism Agreement (1969); Atomic Energy Agreement for Peaceful Purposes (1979); Investment Protection Agreement (1992); Extradition Treaty (1996); Agreement to avoid Double Taxation (2011) and a Cooperation in Defense Agreement (2015).

 Transportation

 There are direct flights between Madrid and Montevideo with Air Europa and Iberia airlines.

 Trade

-In 2018, trade between Spain and Uruguay totaled €232 million Euros.
+In 2024, trade between Spain and Uruguay totaled €466 million Euros.
 Spain has US$470 million worth of investments in Uruguay.
 Spanish multinational companies such as Banco Bilbao Vizcaya Argentaria, Banco Santander, Mapfre and Zara (among others) operate in Uruguay.